-A general caveat that I apply to many blog posts written on behalf of the attorneys with the Law Office of Bryan Fagan, PLLC is that the advice that we give and the hypothetical situations we present are intended to apply to as many of you reading as possible.
+A general caveat that I apply to many blog posts written on behalf of the attorneys with the Law Office of Bryan Fagan, PLLC, is that the advice we give and the hypothetical situations we present are intended to apply to as many of you reading as possible.
 For that reason, we do not lay out atypical situations for the most part.

 Examples of atypical or uncommon situations that parents encounter in CPS investigations

 If you have a disability or mental impairment, you know that you do not process information as efficiently as others despite your best efforts.

 Keeping up to date with changes in your life and your child's may be difficult.
 This is an unfortunate circumstance that some parents will have to encounter due to CPS becoming involved in their child's life.

 Special needs parents and their challenges in a CPS investigation

 Physical and mental impairments count as disabilities in a CPS case, and your attorney should make the judge and CPS aware of those impairments.

 They affect your ability to move, to comply with certain expectations regarding the investigation, as well as your ability to understand what is expected of you regarding completing services about your CPS investigation.
 If you suffer from mental impairments, you may not improve your behavior regarding a segment of your parenting skills due to your limited intellect or cognition abilities.